leonleonardo/Vacation-Planner/README.md

 [Node.js](https://nodejs.org/) and,
 [Docker](https://www.docker.com/).

-Verify the tools by running the following commands:
+Verify the tools are installed by running the following commands:

 ```zsh
 go version